Halina Suwalowska

 Researcher in Global Health Bioethics

 Before joining the Ethox Centre, Halina worked at the Wellcome Trust in London.
-In 2015 Halina went on a 12-month secondment to the Oxford University Clinical Research Unit (OUCRU) in Vietnam and Nepal, where she conducted a qualitative study investigating the local academic climate as well as perceptions and barriers to undertaking science.
+In 2015 Halina went on a 12-month secondment to the Oxford University Clinical Research Unit (OUCRU) in Vietnam and Nepal.

 Halina is a member of the Global Health Bioethics Network.